hankster/Neckerworld/server/README.md

 cube nw.json
 ```
 This launches the game.
-Port 2020 is opened up for receipt of messages from the client players.
+Port 2020 is opened up for receipt of messages from client players.

 An extremely important, fundamental, task which the server rendering engine (cube_engine.cpp) performs is to generate a "cube's-eye" view of the playing field.
 Each cube player will be continually requesting visual updates of their view of the Neckerworld.